Possible ‘ATL Orgy’ Hoaxer Cidney Green Says It Happened, But Shared No Proof

 “Due to everyone’s phones being confiscated at the door,” a Facebook user named Tyshana Martin relayed, “there are no [pictures] of the actual party itself.
 [As an employee], I did manage to get a little footage before we blew the roof off that joint!”

-By that account, only Cidney Green would be able to properly show that the ATL Orgy took place; a catch-22 that was seemingly lost on the group sex romp hostess, but she wasn’t done defending herself just yet.
+By that account, only Cidney Green would be able to properly show that the ATL Orgy took place, a catch-22 that was seemingly lost on the group sex romp hostess, but she wasn’t done defending herself just yet.

-In addition to the worded post, Cidney upload an additional 13-plus minute video long rant for her naysayers.
+In addition to the worded post, Cidney upload an additional 13-plus-minute-long video rant for her naysayers.

 “People are really funny,” she began.